ghcjs/ghcjs-base/README.md

 #### Impure Marshalling

-If the conversion from and to `JSVal` involves side effects, you may want to use `GHCJS.Marshal`. `GHCJS.Marshal` exports
+If the conversion from and to `JSVal` involves side effects or doesn't return the same output every time for the same input, you may want to use `GHCJS.Marshal`. `GHCJS.Marshal` exports

 ```haskell
 import qualified Data.Aeson as AE